amuhak/Macro/Unit 6/Foreign Exchange Market.md

 Capital Outflow: Money leaving the country.
 The increases the supply of the currency.

 Flexible Exchange Rates balance trade.
-More -->
+More Imports --> Depreciates --> Less imports --> more exports --> appreciation.

+Appreciation leads to less exports.